-Several recent studies have embarked on a theoretical exploration of graph convolution's role in GNNs.
-For instance, Baranwal et al. (2021) \cite{baranwal2021graph} considered a setting of linear classification of data generated from a contextual stochastic block model \citep{lu2020contextual}.
-Their findings indicate that graph convolution extends the regime where data is linearly separable by a factor of approximately $1/\sqrt{D}$ compared to MLPs, with $D$ denoting a node's expected degree.
-Baranwal et al. (2023) \cite{baranwal2023effects} further investigated the impact of graph convolutions in multi-layer networks, showcasing improved non-linear separability.
-However, these studies these examples, while insightful, assume the Bayes optimal classifier of GNNs, thereby losing a comprehensive characterization of the GNNs' optimization process.
-Consequently, there exists a notable gap in characterization of learning process and corresponding generalization ability of GNNs between existing theoretical explorations and the detailed examination of GNNs.
+There is substantial evidence showing that GCNs consistently outperform MLPs empirically \cite{kipf2016semi,rong2019dropedge,zhou2020graph,shchur2018pitfalls,chen2017supervised,dwivedi2023benchmarking,ma2021homophily}.
+This success has led to numerous theoretical studies aimed at understanding the underlying reasons for the effectiveness of graph convolutions.
+One prominent explanation is that graph convolutions leverage Laplacian smoothing to filter out noise from input features, as highlighted by several works~\cite{li2018deeper,chen2020measuring,nt2019revisiting,oono2019graph}.
+Another line of research investigates the expressivity of graph neural networks in distinguishing complex graph structures \cite{garg2020generalization,loukas2020hard,xu2018powerful}.
+Recent studies have also explored the theoretical role of graph convolutions in enhancing separability.
+For instance, \cite{baranwal2021graph} considered a setting of linear classification of data generated from a contextual stochastic block model \cite{deshpande2018contextual}, showing that graph convolution extends the regime where data is linearly separable by a factor of approximately $1/\sqrt{D}$ compared to MLPs, with $D$ denoting a node's expected degree.
+Building on this, \cite{baranwal2023effects} further examined multi-layer graph nerual networks and demonstrated improved non-linear separability with the incorporation of graph convolutions.

+Despite the valuable insights provided by the existing literature, there has been limited theoretical research that offers a \textit{quantitative} understanding of the optimization and generalization properties of GNNs compared to their MLP counterparts in a unified framework.
+To address this gap, we aim to answer the following key question from a theoretical perspective:

+\textit{What role does graph convolution play during gradient descent training, and to what extent do GCNs exhibit better generalization compared to MLPs?}